Doctor Doctor (Australian TV series): Award nominations

 Doctor Doctor has been nominated for several awards throughout its run.
 At the AACTA Awards, Tina Bursill has been nominated twice in 2017 and 2018 in the categories of Best Guest or Supporting Actress in a Television Drama and Best Lead Actress in a Television Drama respectively, while in 2020, the series was nominated for Best Television Drama Series.

 It has received a total of 17 nominations at the Logie Awards, with Rodger Corser being the nominee for three Gold Logie Awards for Most Popular Personality on Australian Television, four Silver Logie Awards for Most Popular Actor, and two Silver Logie Awards for Most Outstanding Actor.
 The series has been nominated for four Logie Awards for Most Popular Drama Program, and two Logie Awards for Most Outstanding Drama Series, while other award nominations consist of the Logie Awards for Most Outstanding Supporting Actor (Ryan Johnson), and Logie Award for Most Popular New Talent (Shalom Brune-Franklin).

 Additional nominations come from the Casting Guild of Australia, the Screen Producers Australia, and TV Tonight.

+In 2023, Rodger Corser's Hugh Knight was honoured as part of TV Week's 100 Greatest Australia TV Characters, ranking at 34 on the list.